-My newest poetry book in what was a big 12 months (published in Apple Books on 23 December 2020) is a treatment of The Song of Songs, Proverbs, The Book of Job, Psalms and Ecclesiastes (Qohelet in Hebrew) - the Poetry Books of the Old Testament.
+This book of poetry was produced in what was a big 12 months (published in Apple Books on 23 December 2020) and is a treatment of The Song of Songs, Proverbs, The Book of Job, Psalms and Ecclesiastes (Qohelet in Hebrew) - the Poetry Books of the Old Testament.
 Available only in Apple Books format (free!) at the moment.

 'Selah' is an obscure (untranslatable) term used only in Psalms - which seems to indicate an end/beginning point in a song.
 I try to find a narrative thread between these books, and their original authors.

 I am not religious, nor a scholar of early middle-eastern or semitic languages.
 This is not a translation, but rather a ‘treatment’ (from a poetic perspective) of what are generally referred to as the ‘poetry books’ of the Old Testament.
 My project has been to construct a narrative flow between these works.
 I do this by imagining the individuals who might have been in a position to write the unedited first draft of them (because someone must have) ...

 some in verse to arouse the most jaded ear

 others the record of great intellects

 joined in instructive combat!

 proverbs to order the mind